agnwinds/python/docs/sphinx/source/running_sirocco.rst

   Save or load the RNG state to file, to allow persistent RNG states between restarts

 --version
-  Causes Sirocco to print out the version number and commit hash (and whether uncommitted files exist, and then stop.
+  Causes SIROCCO to print out the version number and commit hash (and whether uncommitted files exist, and then stop.

 -p n_steps
   Changes the number of photons generated during ionization cycles so that the number increases logarithmically to the maximum value.
-This can help speed up Sirocco simulations but check the covergence of the wind.
+This can help speed up SIROCCO simulations but check the covergence of the wind.
 The number ``n_steps`` is optional, and specifies the number of decades over which the increase takes place.